 The league has continued to deliver a steady stream of teams in the final rounds of the Vase competition over recent years, with member clubs reaching the final in 2008, 2009, 2015 and 2021.
 Kirkham & Wesham (now AFC Fylde) became the first of our clubs to grace the hallowed turf at the New Wembley when they defeated Lowestoft Town 2-1 in front of 19,537 spectators.
 In 2009 Glossop North End reached the final only to lose 2-0 against Northern League opponents Whitley Bay in front of a crowd of 12,212, and they returned to Wembley in 2015, only to lose 2-1 after extra time against North Shields in front of 9,674 spectators.

-In 2021, Warrington Rylands became the first side since Kirkham & Wesham to lift the FA Vase when they defeated Binfield 3-2 at Wembley Stadium.
+In 2021, Warrington Rylands became the first NWCFL side since Kirkham & Wesham to lift the FA Vase when they defeated Binfield 3-2 at Wembley Stadium.

-In the FA Cup, the League is regularly represented in the latter qualifying rounds, and in 2020, Skelmersdale United became the first side since 1997 to reach the First Round Proper, bowing out to Harrogate Town at Wetherby Road infront of a national TV audience, but ex-member clubs Horwich RMI, Penrith, Colwyn Bay, Newcastle Town and Stalybridge Celtic have also reached this stage.
+In the FA Cup, the League is regularly represented in the latter qualifying rounds, and in 2020, Skelmersdale United became the first side since 1997 to reach the First Round Proper, bowing out to Harrogate Town at Wetherby Road in front of a national TV audience, but ex-member clubs Horwich RMI, Penrith, Colwyn Bay, Newcastle Town and Stalybridge Celtic have also reached this stage.

 In domestic action, the fiercely competitive nature of the League is reflected in the fact that only four clubs have ever completed a League Championship and Challenge Cup double, Ashton United in 1992, Kidsgrove Athletic in 1998, FC United of Manchester in 2007, and Glossop North End in 2015.
 Atherton LR are the only club to claim consecutive Championships, in 1992 and 1993, whilst Workington became the first club to regain NPL status at the first attempt in 1999.